noleme/noleme-flow/README.md

 This library provides features enabling DAG structuring of data processing programs such as ETLs.

-It is a fork of [Lumio Flow](https://github.com/lumio-medical/lumio-flow) which unfortunately couldn't continue under Lumio Medical's banner.
-At the time of this writing `lumio-flow` is considered inactive and any further development will come to life in this repository.

 Implementations found in this package shouldn't be tied to any specific Noleme project.

 _Note: This library is considered as "in beta" and as such significant API changes may occur without prior warning._